enix79/storybook-addon-viewport-resizer/README.md

 # Storybook Addon Viewport Resizer

 An addon for testing responsive designs

 ### Development scripts

 - `npm run start` runs babel in watch mode and starts Storybook
 - `npm run build` build and package your addon code

-### Switch from TypeScript to JavaScript

-Don't want to use TypeScript?
-We offer a handy eject command: `npm run eject-ts`

-This will convert all code to JS.
-It is a destructive process, so we recommended running this before you start writing any code.

 ## What's included?